israpps/FreeMcBoot-Installer/test/6_FAQ.md

 FreeMcBoot v1.8 is excluded from this repository due to many flaws that it has, that were corrected during development of v1.9xx series.

+if your modchip makes all FreeMcBoot versions fail. please consider installing [PS2BBL](https://israpps.github.io/PlayStation2-Basic-BootLoader/documentation/Downloads.html), a minimalist bootloader (without menu) capable of performing the job that FreeMcBoot does in an excellent way, without chip issues

 ## What is the "OSD"?

 The "OSD" is the PlayStation 2 browser, the user-interface which you see when you switch on the console without a game inserted.